SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Evaluation

 \paragraphb{Throughput scaling with skew} We evaluate \name scaling for workloads with different skew for a setup similar to Figure~\ref{fig:scalability}.
 We vary the skew parameter for YCSB's Zipf distribution from $0.2$ (close to uniform) to $0.99$ (heavy skew) to consider both extremes.
 We only show our results for YCSB-A in Figure~\ref{fig:skew}, since results for YCSB-C were similar. \name system throughput scales linearly regardless of skew, because the bottleneck in the end-to-end query execution is the access link bandwidth between the \liii layer and the KV store for all scales.
 Since the skew only affects processing at \lii layer (which is not the bottleneck), our throughput is independent of skew.
 While \name throughput scales linearly even for heavily skewed workloads, there could indeed be rare extreme-case scenarios where such would not be the case, \eg, if all popular plaintext keys get consistently hashed to a single \lii instance, resulting in a compute bottleneck at that instance.

-\paragraphb{Latency at scale} We evaluate end-to-end query latency for varying number of physical servers for compared systems using a setup similar to Figure~\ref{fig:scalability} with one change: we separate the KV store and physical servers by the WAN.
+\paragraphb{\name Latency overheads} To quantify \name's latency overheads, we evaluate end-to-end query latency for varying number of physical proxy servers for compared systems using a setup similar to Figure~\ref{fig:scalability} with one change: we separate the KV store and physical proxy servers by the WAN.
 Figure~\ref{fig:latency} shows the results; again, we only show YCSB-A workload results, as YCSB-C results are similar.
-Independent of the scale, \name increases query latency by a modest $8$\% (additional $6.8$ms) compared to the centralized baseline due to additional processing and network hops across \name's multi-layer architecture.
+Independent of the scale, \name increases query latency by a modest $8$\% (additional $6.8$ms) compared to \pancake.
+This increase in latency is due to additional processing and network hops introduced by \name's multiple layers and chain replication within the \li and \lii layers.
+Nevertheless, these overheads are masked by the significantly larger WAN access latency.